logo learn the Quran caption learn the Quran Open Quran to learn

 Learn the Quran

-Islamic Law = AlShariah
+Islamic Law - Law which is passed - Passed Law = AlShariah

 Q: Does Islam alone have a Law?

-A: And We sent down to you (Prophet Muhammad) The Scripture (Qur'an) with the Truth confirming what was before it from the Scripture (Torah - Injeel) and supervising it* so do (command to Prophet Muhammad) judge among them by what Allah sent down (Qur'an) and do not follow their desires diverting you from what has reached you from the Truth - To each (Jews, Christians and Muslims) We (Allah) had assigned a revealed law (Shirah) and a set of guidelines (= Minhaj) - and if Allah willed He would have kept you as one nation (like before) but (He did not) to test you in what He gave you so make haste in the good deeds - to Allah is the return of you all so He will inform you (then) about what you were disagreeing in.
+A: And We sent down to you (Prophet Muhammad) the Scripture (Qur'an) with the Truth confirming what was before it from the Scripture (Torah - Injeel) and supervising it* so do (command to Prophet Muhammad) judge among them by what Allah sent down (Qur'an) and do not follow their desires diverting you from what has reached you from the Truth - To each (Jews, Christians and Muslims) We (Allah) had assigned a revealed law (Shir'ah) and a set of guidelines (= Minhaj) - and if Allah willed He would have kept you as one nation (like long before) but (He did not) to test you in what He gave you so make haste in the good deeds - to Allah is the return of you all so He will inform you (then) about what you were disagreeing in.

 Translation of: Ayah 48, Surat AlMa'idah.
+(5:48)

-* Protecting the Truth in it and adding to it (what a supervisor does).
 Reference is to the he Original texts of Torah and Injeel - in the original language that they were sent down (not the translations).

-Note: Law of Torah
+Note: Law (= Shariah) of Torah (refer to Surat AlMa'idah)

-Note: Law of Injeel (Bible)
+Note: Law (= Shariah) of Injeel (Bible) (refer to Surat alMa'idah)

 Q: What is the punishment in Islamic Shariah for theft?

-A: And the male thief and the female thief so do cut their hands (one hand) as a return for what they did (and) as exemplary punishment from Allah and Allah is Al-Mighty, All-Wise; Then (after the punishment) who repents after his transgression and does good then Allah will forgive him* for Allah is Most-Forgiving, Most-Merciful.
+A: And the male thief and the female thief so do cut their hands (one hand) as a return for what they did (and) as exemplary punishment from Allah and Allah is AlMighty, All-Wise; Then (after the punishment) who repents after his transgression and does good then Allah will forgive him* for Allah is Most-Forgiving, Most-Merciful.

 Translation of: Ayat 38 - 39, Surat AlMa'idah.